yacosta738/yacosta738.github.io/src/data/blog/en/i-the-interface-segregation-principle.md

 ---
 defaultLocaleVersion: en/i-the-interface-segregation-principle
 title: '[I] The Interface Segregation Principle'
 description: This article explains the Interface Segregation Principle (ISP), a SOLID design principle.
 ISP says that a class should only implement the methods it needs.
 The article gives an example of a bad practice that violates ISP and a better practice that follows it by creating small, specific interfaces for each class.
+link: ''
+isExternalLink: false
-date: 2023-03-17T10:46:22.279Z
+date: 2023-03-17T11:46:00
 cover: /images/interface-segregation-principle.png
 author: en/yuniel-acosta
 tags: